xgallom/zengine/README.md

 ## License

 A copy of the license is available in the [license file](LICENSE.md).
+The licensing is subject to possibly change in the future.